BrieMorris/queer_party_archive/README.md

 After mapping out my project I created the components.
 Then I set up the routes, sagas, and reducers.
 Focusing on the React component named Archive that renders a list of posters and provides options to add content or view individual posters.

+Nav bar React code for a navigation bar component using React Router and Redux.
+This component, named Nav, renders different links based on whether a user is logged in or not.
+The render method returns the JSX structure for the navigation bar.
+It includes a link to the home page with the title "MN Queer Party Archive" and a set of conditional links based on the user's login status.

 React component named ViewPoster that is using Redux for state management and React Router for navigation.
 This component appears to display information about a specific poster, including its images, description, date, and associated memories.
 Users can delete and edit individual memories, and there's a button to navigate back to the archive.

 To DO